 — Matthew 18:18-20 NLT

-First, because the Lord is present when 2 or 3 of his disciples are gathered together, his power and authority are present, too.
+- Because the Lord is present when two or three of his disciples are gathered together, his power and authority are present, too.

-Second, the power of 2 or 3 to agree is not a general statement — in other words, this is not a blanket promise that if two Christians agree about something, God will have to carry it out.
-It is in the context of church discipline, sin, and fellowship that this applies.
+- The power of two or three to agree is not a general statement — in other words, this is not a blanket promise that if two Christians agree about something, God will have to carry it out.
+It is in the context of church discipline, sin, and fellowship that these verses apply.

 The Lord is present when his people gather together.
 The fellowship they share is vital.
-The decisions that are made under the Lord's guidance by those gathered reflect those in heaven.
-To put it succinctly: Jesus wants his disciples to be a redemptive community of character.
+The decisions that are made under the Lord's guidance by the Christians gathered reflect the decisions in heaven.
+To put it succinctly: Jesus wants his disciples to be a redemptive community of Godly character.